-If you would really like to participate in Culture Days but are not sure how to find an appropriate space to host a public event, here is a list of places to start your venue search.
+If you’d like to participate in Culture Days but are unsure how to find an appropriate space to host a public event, we’ve drafted a list of places to start your venue search below.

-Using the search function and map view at culturedays.ca, approach the cultural organizations in your area that are already presenting their own Culture Days events.
-Ask if they have some extra space (for instance in their spare studio, lobby, lounge, meeting room or in front of their building) to include you.
-There is a much greater chance of attracting large crowds to sites where multiple events are taking place and, of course, bigger crowds are good for both you and your host.
-If three or more events are grouped together in one location, you can register it as a Culture Days Hubs.
+Using the search function and map view at culturedays.ca, approach cultural organizations in your area that are already presenting their own Culture Days events.
+Ask if they have some extra space (for instance,m in their spare studio, lobby, lounge, meeting room or in front of their building) to include you.
+There’s a much greater chance of attracting large crowds to sites where multiple events are taking place and, of course, bigger crowds are good for both you and your host.
+If three or more events are grouped together in one location, you can register it as a Culture Days hub.

 Contact your municipality for information about permits and usage of City Hall, parks and plazas.
 Many municipalities are already involved in Culture Days and may offer spaces to artists in municipal venues.
 If you are planning an outdoor event, consider an indoor contingency site in case of rain.

-Community centres come in a range of shapes and sizes—some are owned and operated by municipalities, while others are independent not-for-profit organizations.
+Community Centres come in a broad range of shapes and sizes—some are owned and operated by municipalities, while others are independent not-for-profit organizations.
 Some are focused on health and athletics while others deliver social programs.
-Regardless, all community centres are places for the public to gather, learn, share and play, so they make great venues for Culture Days events.
+Regardless, all Community Centres are places for the public to gather, learn, share, and play, so they make for great venues for Culture Days events.

-Educational institutions have many kinds of public spaces including large lecture halls, classrooms with multimedia tools, cafeterias, student common areas, studios, rehearsal spaces and performance halls.
-Likewise, some public school districts allow auditoriums, gymnasiums and classrooms to be used by community groups after school hours.
+Educational institutions have many kinds of public spaces including large lecture halls, classrooms with multimedia tools, cafeterias, student common areas, studios, rehearsal spaces, and performance halls.
+Likewise, some public school districts allow auditoriums, gymnasiums, and classrooms to be used by community groups after school hours.
 Contact your school district or your local school to find out more.
 If you are an artist who already works in the education system, Culture Days is a perfect opportunity to combine your teaching role with your artistic practice.
-As well, Culture Days is a chance to start new relationships with schools in your community and share your artistic knowledge with students.
-Discuss with professors, teachers or principals how your event could fit into their curriculum objectives.
-Note: with summer school holidays, it is important to connect with schools in the spring to plan Culture Days events for September.
+As well, Culture Days is a chance to develop new relationships with schools in your community and share your artistic knowledge with students.
+Discuss with professors, teachers, or principals how your event could fit into their curriculum objectives.
+Note: with summer school holidays, it’s important to connect with schools in the spring to plan Culture Days events for September.

 Places of Worship

 Talk to your favourite café, bookstore, bar or hangout about the work you do as an artist.
-Contact your local Business Improvement Association to find out which of their members might be receptive to hosting your event.
+Contact your local BIA to find out which of their members might be receptive to hosting your event.
 Explain how your Culture Days event could enliven their space and introduce their business to new customers.
 You might also be surprised how an unconventional venue sparks your creativity!

-Contact your local Business Improvement Association or the listed real estate agent to find out who owns empty storefronts in your community.
-Sometimes securing an empty storefront for a short-term project can be challenging but they make great venues so it can be worth the trouble.
-Explain to the BIA and storefront owner how Culture Days is a great way to revitalize a main street, downtown core or under-appreciated area.
+Contact your local BIA or the listed real estate agent to find out who owns empty storefronts in your community.
+Sometimes securing an empty storefront for a short-term project can be challenging but they make great pop-up venues so it can be worth the trouble.
+Explain to the BIA and storefront owner how Culture Days is a great way to revitalize a main street, downtown core, or under-appreciated area.
 When empty storefronts are creatively occupied, even temporarily, business owners start to see the potential in a property and the neighbourhood.

 Libraries are not just for books anymore!
 Increasingly, libraries are engaging in all sorts of educational and family events.
-Many libraries have meeting rooms, small auditoriums or courtyards that are appropriate to host Culture Days events.
-Many have already registered that they are organizing their own Culture Days events.
-Ask your local library if they would like to host yours.
+Many libraries have meeting rooms, small auditoriums, or courtyards that are appropriate to host Culture Days events.
+An added bonus: lots of libraries across the country participate in Culture Days and may be looking for organizers to join their efforts.